-- kdim: sets the dimension of the Krylov subspace κ .
-Can be used with: ModifiedArnoldi and Arpack.
+- (kdim): sets the dimension of the Krylov subspace κ .
+Can be used with: (ModifiedArnoldi) and (Arpack).
 Default value: 16. - evtol: sets the tolerance of the iterative eigenvalue algorithm.
-Can be used with: ModifiedArnoldi and Arpack.
+Can be used with: ModifiedArnoldi) and Arpack.
 Default value: 1×10^{-6} . - nvec: sets the number of converged eigenvalues sought.
 Can be used with: ModifiedArnoldi and Arpack.
 Default value: 2. - nits: sets the maximum number of Arnoldi iterations to attempt.
 Can be used with: ModifiedArnoldi and Arpack.
-Default value: 500.

-- realShift: provide a real shift to the direct solver eigenvalue problem by the specified value to improve convergence.
-Can be used with: Arpack only. - imagShift: provide an imaginary shift to the direct solver eigenvalue problem by the specified value to improve convergence.
+Default value: 500. - realShift: provide a real shift to the direct solver eigenvalue problem by the specified value to improve convergence.
+Can be used with: Arpack only. - (imagShift): provide an imaginary shift to the direct solver eigenvalue problem by the specified value to improve convergence.
 Can be used with: Arpack only. - LZ: sets the length in the spanswise direction L_z .
-Can be used with Homogeneous set to 1D.
-Default value: 1. - [HomModesZ]: sets the number of planes in the homogeneous directions.
-Can be used with [Homogeneous] set to [1D] and [ModeType] set to [MultipleModes]. - N_slices: sets the number of temporal slices for Floquet stability analysis. - period: sets the periodicity of the base flow.
+Can be used with Homogeneous set to (1D).
+Default value: 1. - HomModesZ: sets the number of planes in the homogeneous directions.
+Can be used with Homogeneous set to (1D) and ModeType set to MultipleModes. - N_start: sets the start number of temporal slices for Floquet stability analysis.
+Default value: 0. - N_skip: sets the number skip of temporal slices for Floquet stability analysis.
+Default value: 1.